bilalazh/Google-Bard-Gruvbox-Dark/README.md

 This user style applies the  gruvbox theme to  [Google Bard Website](https://bard.google.com/) Not just your pretty theme comes with other helpful features like
-- Gruvbox colors --> changed the colors to be easier on eyes and less harsh
+- **Gruvbox colors** --> changed the colors to be easier on eyes and less harsh
-- Hover effects --> changes the color of font when you hover over it for better reading
+-  **Hover effects** --> changes the color of font when you hover over it for better reading
-- Hide Bard Location --> helpful for screenshots and privacy
+- **Hide Bard Location** --> helpful for screenshots and privacy
-- removed the Bard experiment logo --> also changed the color of top bar to be less harsh to better suit the theme
+-  **Removed the Bard experiment logo** --> also changed the color of top bar to be less harsh to better suit the theme
-- Better colors in code blocks --> Added gruvbox colors to code blocks which will change based on the language you are using but also stays consistent i.e colors in all languages are shown in light red color and so- on
+-  **Better colors in code blocks** --> Added gruvbox colors to code blocks which will change based on the language you are using but also stays consistent
-- Better colors in table view --> added better colors for the table view to make it easier to read
+- **Better colors in table view** --> added better colors for the table view to make it easier to read